 Plymouth Dock became Devonport in 1824 and started to expand into the Stoke and Morice Town areas of Stoke Damerel parish.
 The occupants of the smart new villas that were being built could afford to pay for their water supply so the Water Company were encourage to find new ways of supplying them.
 In 1820 the Company tried to acquire Government land at the Blockhouse as a reservoir there, at 230 feet above sea level, would command the whole district but that was not successful.
 Instead they bought a small field from the Manor authorities for £1,000 and in 1830 completed Rowden's Reservoir, near the top of Ford Hill, from which pipes ran to Stoke, Morice Town and Devonport.
 Three years later a small covered reservoir was built near Outlands at Milehouse, from where the Royal William Victualling Yard, Royal Marine Barracks, Royal Naval Hospital in Stonehouse were supplied.
 This was followed in 1834 by the enlargement of the Granby Reservoir.

 In 1866 a small water tank was constructed alongside Bladderley Lane (Beacon Park Road).
 Ten years later the water company was reconstituted by the Plymouth Dock (Devonport) Waterworks Act, which received the Royal Assent on June 27th 1876.
 This established a joint stock company, of which the nine board of directors were all local men.
 They immediately set about making improvements.
 A new filter bed and reservoir were constructed at Brooklands, Crownhill, in 1878, adjacent to the one that supplied Plymouth.
 The water supply from here into the Town was entirely along pipes.

 As the result of the Plymouth Dock Waterworks Act 1889 the Company eventually changed its name to the Devonport Water Company, 65 years after Dock became Devonport!
 This Act also brought about the construction of a new reservoir at Belliver, near Roborough, which could hold two million gallons.
 The supply from here to Crownhill Reservoirs was piped in 1894.
-While Plymouth supplied the parish of St Budeaux with water, Devonport supplied Keyham, Keyham Barton and the Royal Naval Barracks through the Beacon Reservoir, which was built in 1900.
+While Plymouth supplied the parish of Saint Budeaux with water, Devonport supplied Keyham, Keyham Barton and the Royal Naval Barracks through the Beacon Reservoir, which was built in 1900.